adzap/voice_form/README.markdown

           end

           timeout do
-            call_context.speak "You did not enter anything.
+            call.speak "You did not enter anything.
 Try again." end

           validate do